-A Local Industry Strategy is being prepared by the CA with which the Council is collaborating.
-The strategy will consider how the Council can assist in developing both the local economic environment and a skilled workforce to work within it.
+A Local Industry Strategy is being signed off by Government that will be supported by a Combined Authority delivery plan with which the Council is collaborating.
+The strategy will consider how the Council can assist in developing both the local economic environment and a skilled workforce to work within it, focussing on key opportunities for growth.
+HDC are also pursuing an active role in OxCAm Arc supporting planned economic growth across the corridor to 2050.